joffy2/WB_paper_public/README.md

  Potentially harmful World Bank projects are proximate to and areas of biodiversity conservation importance

 ## Python folder
  The bases_projects notebook creates reference rasters at 5, 10, 25 and 50 km resolutions and assigns points presenting project activities with cell values for each resolution.
-This cell values are later used to aggregate the dataset
+These cell values are later used to aggregate the dataset

  The species notebook creates rasters with the count of overlapping ranges of globally threatened birds, mammals, and amphibians.

  The bio_areas notebook creates rasters with the presence or absence of a biodiversity hotspot, Protected area or Key Biodiversity Area

 ## R folder